Stevenson University Emergency Procedures

 - Manning Academic Center: N120, N 122, S125, S126, S151, S152

 Persons with Disabilities: Please make an effort to safely assist those who are having difficulty.
-The Student Success Center and Campus Security maintain a list of all students on campus with a temporary or permanent disability that would prevent them from evacuating the campus or getting to the shelter on campus.
-If someone still needs assistance evacuating, please be sure to let Campus Security or ERT know their location in the building.
+The Student Success Center and Campus Safety maintain a list of all students on campus with a temporary or permanent disability that would prevent them from evacuating the campus or getting to the shelter on campus.
+If someone still needs assistance evacuating, please be sure to let Campus Safety or ERT know their location in the building.
 Stair towers can be used if necessary to await transport by emergency personnel.

 Communication with officials: The Crisis Management Team (CMT) will continuously monitor the situation and communicate with county and state officials to determine when the danger has passed.